 This is a classic Rajasthani dish of roasted papads cooked in a yogurt based gravy.
 It is a very easy and a simple preparation which obviously has many versions.
 Onions may or may not be added.
 In this recipe I have omitted it and made the gravy light with just a hint of ginger-garlic paste, crushed kasuri methi and all the dry spices.

 Papad comes handy when you run short of veggies.
 But you need to be very careful with salt as the papads already contain the same.
-It is best enjoyed either with rice or chapattis.
-Please check for a step by step method with pictures to prepare it.
+It is best enjoyed either with rice or chapatis.
+So check for a step by step pictorial recipe.

 - 3-4 masala papads, roasted or fried

 - 1/2 tsp. cumin seeds

 - 1/2 tsp. mustard seeds

 - pinch of salt or to taste